Table of Contents

 Overheating

 Excessive heat will cause the server to malfunction and crash.
-This is why server rooms are kept in a space with excellent air conditioning.
+This is why server rooms are kept in spaces with excellent air conditioning.

 How would you know if the server is down?